-The duration of the life cycles differs depending on several factors such as the type of hosts on which they feed, which developmental or stage winter.
-For example, survives depending on the species, hard ticks may spend winter either as larvae, nymphs or female adults.
-A few species may have 2 3 or developmental stages that overwinter.
+The duration of the life cycles differs depending on several factors such as the type of hosts on which they feed, or which developmental stage survives winter.
+For example. depending on the species, hard ticks may spend winter either as larvae, nymphs or female adults.
+A few species mav have 2 or 3 developmental stages that overwinter.
 Some species complete a life cycle in as few as 90 days, others take a year, and a few require 2 years to complete a life cycle.